Lung Transplant

 After you leave the hospital, you'll have checkups and blood tests to see how well your lungs are working.
 You'll have these checkups less often over time.
 You'll also need to have tests to check for certain kinds of cancer.

 It's important to follow a healthy lifestyle to help keep your lungs healthy.
-This will include eating healthy foods, avoiding smoking, and staying active.
+This will include eating healthy foods, staying active, and avoiding smoking, vaping, or using other tobacco or nicotine products.
+You should also avoid secondhand smoke and the aerosol mist from vaping.
 You may have to do things to reduce your risk of infection.
 For instance, you may need to limit visitors while you recover.
 And you may need to avoid large crowds where you could be exposed to a virus like the flu.

 After a transplant, many people say they feel better than they have in years.
 Over time, you may find that you can do more activities than you did before.